tbsmark86/fit-route/README.md

 Documentation of the FIT file format is contained in the FIT SDK ([download](https://www.thisisant.com/resources/fit/)), and this implementation does the bare minimum required.

-The mapping uses [CARTO](https://github.com/CartoDB/basemap-styles) raster tiles, which are free for up to 75,000 mapviews per month for non-commercial use.

 Third Party Libraries
 ---------------------